ewaldmire/ascender/docs/schedules.md

 ## Previewing Schedules

-climber provides an endpoint for previewing the future dates and times for a specified `RRULE`.
+ascender provides an endpoint for previewing the future dates and times for a specified `RRULE`.
 A list of the next _ten_ occurrences will be returned in local and UTC time: